-INTRODUCTION, In a broad serve,
+INTRODUCTION.
+In a broad sense,

-Hiddert's Proof Theory was to MEDISTE
+(Hilbert's Proof Theory was to MEDISTE

-between the foundar honal positions that
+between the foundational positions that

 had emerged at the beginning of the

-20th contury Modern REDUCTIVE PROOF
+20th contury.
+Modern REDUCTIVE PROOF

-THEORY arms for "reductions" of
+THEORY aims for "reductions" of

 possibly problematic theories to the -

-ones that concern "constructed" mathematical objects, in particular,
+over that concern "constructed" matumatical objects, , in particular,

-accessive domains, The lader an
+"accessible domains".
+The latter are

-thandhowery generated in an equally
+indudively generated ion an equally

+love and sense that was as to an larked by

 Peter Aczel in 1977.
-Their male - began
+Their rule - based

 and deterministic generation justifies

-INDUCTION and RECURSION PRINCIPLES;
+INDUCTION and RECURSION PRINCIPLES,

 those give rise to CANONICAL ISO -

 MORPHISMS between accessible domains

-that are models of the same theon's.
+that are models of the same theories.

 EXAMPLES.
 IN; formulae and proof of

-formal theories; anthratic, hyperarilhustic,
+formal theories; anthractic, hyperarilhundic,

-and analytic hierarchies; constructive
+and analytic hierarchie ; constructive

-frames and their conceptual grasp, mention that Patrick Warlsh gave in his dissertation a "category theoretic characterization of accessible domains" The GENERAL REDUCTIVE IN-VESTIGATIONS are certainly a very important, control direction of proof theastic work; they can be riewed as a dramatic generalization of Hilbert's finitiat consistency program.
+frames and their conceptual grasp, mention that Patrick Warlsh gave in his dissertation a "category theoretic characterization of accessible domains" The GENERAL REDUCTIVE IN-VESTIGATIONS are certainly a very important, control direction of proof theastic work; they can be viewed as a dramatic generalization of Hilbert's finitiat consistency program.
 However, there is a second direction of proof theoretic work, namely, seeing proof theory as a "theory of mothematical proop".
 That under tanding was already articulated by Hilbert in his 24th problem requesting "a theory of the method of proof in mathematics in general and raising issues of "proof simplicity" and "identity".
 In 1927, he for man lated the "fundamental